WPManageNinja/fluent-smtp/readme.txt

 * More native integrations coming soon

 == 🎉 Fluent SMTP Features ==
 Fluent SMTP is the fastest and most advanced WordPress Mail SMTP plugin in the market.
-We crafted this plugin for speed, reliability, scalability.
+We crafted this plugin for speed, reliability and scalability.

 * Real-Time Email Delivery
 * Email Routing to multiple email connections